Government plans to scrap mandatory jab requirement in health and social care

 The revoking of the policy would mean it no longer applies to anyone deployed into care homes, including visiting professionals.

-Mr Javid said everyone working in health and social care has a professional duty to be vaccinated against Covid-19.
+Mr Javid said everyone working in health and social care has a professional duty to be vaccinated against Covid-19, and that the Government “makes no apology” for the initial policy.

+But he acknowledged that there will always be some who will walk away from their jobs over getting the jab, adding: “We have to consider the impact on the workforce in NHS and social care settings, especially at a time when we already have a shortage of workers and near full employment across the economy.”

 While the Government is seeking to end the legal mandate, he has written to health regulators asking them to urgently review guidance to registrants on vaccinations “to emphasise their professional responsibilities in this area”.